shashankdholakia/shashankdholakia.github.io/_portfolio/gdark.md

 image: "images/gdark.png"
 layout: page
 ---
-This is an ongoing project with a paper in prep and the code being developed on Github [here](https://github.com/shashankdholakia/gravity-dark).
+This is an ongoing project with a [paper in review](https://arxiv.org/abs/2109.03250) and the code being developed on Github [here](https://github.com/shashankdholakia/gravity-dark).

 <p align="center"><img src="../images/gdark.png" width="25%" /></p>